Mike Fucito: High School and College

 Fucito played for the Brooks School in North Andover, Massachusetts for three years where he was senior Captain.
 He played forward/striker alongside Charlie Davies, making the striking duo one of (if not) the most lethal HS scoring combination(s) in the country.
 He also wrestled and played hockey.
 In 2003, he led Brooks to the first undefeated/untied season in (ISL) league history, and to winning the New England Prep 'A' Championship.
 He was also voted All-New England, All-State, and All-League.
 He was the league leader in assists, third overall in points scoring, and was the ISL coaches' runner-up to Davies for MVP.
-From 2002–2004, he also played for FC Greater Boston Bolts, who were the U-18 Region 1 Champions in 2004.
+From 2002 to 2004, he also played for FC Greater Boston Bolts, who were the U-18 Region 1 Champions in 2004.
 Fucito was MVP of the 2003 MA State Finals.
 The Bolts also won: the Region 1 Premier League Championship (2003), Disney Showcase Championship (2002, 2003), and MA State Championship (2000–04).

 Fucito attended the Ivy League university Harvard where he played varsity soccer for four years.
 In 2004, he was named Ivy League Rookie of the Year, scoring three goals and tallying three assists, and was named to the All-Ivy second team as a freshman.
 Fucito did not play in 2005, instead playing the eventual Acton Indoor Soccer Champion, Mean Machine.
 He had tremendous success at Harvard from 2006 to 2008 playing both left wing and forward.
 He was named NSCAA All-America second team in 2007 and 2008 (both as a forward); All-Northeast Region first team and All-Ivy League first team in 2006–2008, as well as the team MVP in 2006.
-That year he scored nine goals and ranked among the nation’s leaders with a total of nine assists, playing left wing.
+That year he scored nine goals and ranked among the nation's leaders with a total of nine assists, playing left wing.
 Fucito was also honored as SoccerTimes’ National Player of the Week as a result of scoring the game-winning goal against Fairfield in double overtime, and two goals and three assists against Brown.
 He led Harvard to the NCAA-tournament three consecutive years.
 In 2007 and 2008, he was named Academic All-Ivy League.
 He was also named to the ESPN Academic All-District team in 2007.
 He completed his Harvard career ranked 4th All-time in scoring with 32 career goals, and 24 assists, despite playing injured his final two seasons, and undergoing hip surgery in the off-season.
-He was named Captain as a senior, and was a Finalist for the Lowe’s Senior CLASS Award.
+He was named Captain as a senior, and was a Finalist for the Lowe's Senior CLASS Award.
 He ranked 21st in the nation averaging 1.57 points per game.